 “The realisation of what I had to do was instantaneous – it blew me away,” says Dan, still brimming with shambolic enthusiasm after four more years of slog.
 What he had to do – and did – can be guessed from the film’s title, How to Re-establish A Vodka Empire.
-The world’s first, and only, film-maker/vodka baron was born.
+The world’s first, and only, hyphenate indie filmmaker-vodka baron was born.

 Many people dream of making a film.
 Most fail.
 People set up businesses all the time.
 Most fail at that too.
 But to do both at the same time, when you’re scarcely known in the film world and have no experience of business, well that’s kind of optimistic, isn’t it?